-DATED: MAY 10, 2018
+DATED: FEBRUARY 24, 2021

-The Assembly Labor Committee reports favorably and with committee amendments Assembly Bill No. 1769.
+The Assembly Labor Committee reports favorably Assembly Bill No. 1650.

-As amended, this bill places certain limitations on restrictive covenants between employers and employees.
+This bill places certain limitations on restrictive covenants between employers and employees.
 Restrictive covenants are agreements between employers and employees or anticipated employees under which the employee or anticipated employee agrees not to engage in certain specified activities competitive with the employer after the employment relationship has ended.
 Employees are often required to enter into restrictive covenants as a condition of employment, or as a condition of receiving severance pay.